jnalanko/HKS/chromosome_benchmark/README.md

 Some of these scripts use rust-script.
-Install with cargo install rust-script.
+Install with `cargo install rust-script`.

 Everything except the reference and query genomes should be in the repository already.
 The reference is CHM13 and the query is hg002.
 The CHM13 directory should look like this: